sfnxboy/AutosRUs/README.md

 ### T-Tests on Suspension Coils

 We'll perform T-Tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1498.78 PSI, which we gathered in an earlier calculation.
+The null hypothesis is that there is no statistical difference between our paired observations.
 The code is as follows:

 ```
 population_table <- Suspension_Coil